-Volvo recommends the use of energy-conserving oils.
+Do not use oils with other viscosity ratings.
+The use of incorrect viscosity oil can shorten engine life.
+Volvo recommends the used of energy-conserving oils.
 Look for the API label.
 Synthetic or semisynthetic oils may be used if their specifications comply with the oil quality requirements.
 Volvo does not recommend oil additives, as they can adversely affect the engine.